Depika-Murugan/M1_Game_StonePaperScissors/5_Report/README.md

 | T3 | The Paper cover the rock|  SUCCESS| SUCCESS| PASS
 | T4 | If the formation is same from both the side, it is considered a draw.|  SUCCESS| SUCCESS| PASS

+# The results as binary endorelations or homogeneous relations, relations formed between two elements in the same set, in this case the set of possible moves:

+The WIN relation contains: (Rock, Scissors), (Scissors, Paper) and (Paper, Rock)

+The DRAW relation contains: (Rock, Rock), (Scissors, Scissors) and (Rock, Rock)

+The LOSE relation contains: (Scissors, Rock), (Paper, Scissors) and (Rock, Paper)

 ## Results

 ![output1](https://user-images.githubusercontent.com/65906735/143296047-f630db42-eabf-4849-942d-4902bc38fbce.jpeg)